 When solar panels produce electricity and no one uses it, this power is transferred to the shared energy grid.
 For every kWh of electricity that your solar panels export, your energy distributor will rebate a few cents off your electricity bill.

-Customers who signed up to the Queensland government’s Solar Bonus Scheme before July 2012 will continue to receive an additional flat-rate FiT of 44c/kWh until 2028.
+Customers who signed up to the Queensland government’s old Solar Bonus Scheme before July 2012 will continue to receive an additional flat-rate FiT of 44c/kWh until 2028.
 Unfortunately for new solar customers, however, reintroducing a premium feed-in tariff doesn’t look like it’s on the cards.

-Electricity customers in South-East Queensland (From the NSW border to around Gympie and Toowomba) are able to choose their energy provider.
-Feed-in tariffs for SE Queensland customers vary from 8c/kWh to 20c/kWh, so it’s worth shopping around.
+Electricity customers in South-East Queensland (from the NSW border to around Gympie and Toowomba) are able to choose their energy provider.
+Feed-in tariffs for SE Queensland customers vary from 6c/kWh to 20c/kWh, so it’s worth shopping around.
 When comparing electricity products, keep in mind some solar deals often have higher rates and smaller discounts than standard (non-solar) offers.
 That means a solar plan with a high FiT won’t necessarily be the cheapest option.
 Below are just some of the products in the Queensland market.

 List of Queensland Solar Deals